Top 10 Things To Do in Seville – an Illustrated Walk

 Seville is intoxicating, from the moment you arrive.
-There’s a palpable sense of rich cultural heritage and beauty attached to the city, the result of centuries of architectural evolution, fusion of cultures and shifts in political power.
-With every historical treasure that you visit in Seville, a sense of wonder follows.
+There’s a palpable sense of rich cultural heritage and beauty attached to the city, the result of centuries of architectural evolution, a fusion of cultures, and shifts in political power.

 Seville in Andalucia must be seen on foot.
-With so many winding medieval side streets, palace walls decorated with colourful tiles, and peaceful garden walks, there’s always something new to discover.
-What’s more, many of the city’s most famous sights are right next to each other.
+With so many winding medieval side streets, palace walls decorated with colorful tiles, and peaceful garden walks, there’s always something new to discover.

 You can’t leave Seville without considering some of the best day trips from Seville.

-Under perfect blue skies and glorious Spanish sunshine, Seville is a photographer’s (or a traveling urban sketcher’s) dream.
 And at the end of the day, look forward to delicious tapas and a cold beer on a warm night.
 I ideally recommend spending 3 days in Seville, since it allows you to fully know the city.

 1. Admire the Catedral de Sevilla

 Seville’s most conspicuous architectural delight is the Catedral de Sevilla.
 Impossible to miss, the world’s largest gothic cathedral occupies a space in the heart of the old city.
-Take the time to study the exterior, and you’ll get lost in the exquisite details of the flying buttresses, carved railings and arching windows.

-Inside, high ceilings and polished floors are lit by sunlight streaming through large glass windows.
-Taking detailed craftsmanship to the next level is the 20-metre high Retablo Mayor, half a century of gilded wooden reliefs designed by Flemish craftsman Pierre Dancart.
+Taking detailed craftsmanship to the next level is the 20-meter high Retablo Mayor, half a century of gilded wooden reliefs designed by Flemish craftsman Pierre Dancart.
 Moving to the interior courtyard, a small grove of orange trees is planted.

-The mausoleum of Christopher Columbus is located within the Seville Cathedral as well.
-The sepulcher shows four coffin-bearers, the statues representing the four kingdoms of Castile, León, Navarre and Aragon.
+The sepulcher shows four coffin-bearers, the statues representing the four kingdoms of Castile, León, Navarre, and Aragon.
 If you only have 1 day in Seville, this is a must!

 2. Climb to the top of La Giralda

 The Giralda, the landmark bell tower rising from the Catedral de Sevilla, contrasts pleasingly against the cathedral’s ornate design with its straight edges and perfectly geometric form.
-The tower is cut into two fascinating styles that illustrate Seville’s history.
-The bottom portion is what remains of a Moorish minaret.

 In 1248, when the city was retaken from the Moors by the Christians, the main part of the mosque was left to ruin, and after the construction of the Cathedral, a bell tower was added to the top of La Giralda.